Creating a Family Health History

 Getting Professional Advice

-Family members who think they might be at risk for a disease can ask their health care professionals for advice.
+Family members who think they might be at risk for a disease based on their family health history can ask their health care professionals for advice.
 The professional may order a test to see if the person has the disease or a risk factor for the disease.
 For instance, a mammogram can detect possible breast cancer, and a colonoscopy can find colon cancer.
 Many diseases are more treatable if they are caught early.

 The first step toward better understanding of your family's health is to learn more about the health of close relatives such as parents, brothers and sisters, and children.
 Creating a family health history is one way to do that.